apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 If the client is only logged in with session credentials: fail.

-Else: take the AWS access/secret key, store them in the MarshalledCredentials in a new `FullCredentialsTokenIdentifier`, and return.
+Else: take the AWS access/secret key, store them in the `MarshaledCredentials` in a new `FullCredentialsTokenIdentifier`, and return.